We’re living in

 The Hidden Price of Modern Farming

 The modern farming system prioritizes quantity over quality, focusing on efficiency at the expense of human health, the environment, and the well-being of animals.
-By pushing animals to grow unnaturally fast, we sacrifice safety, sustainability, and long-term food security.
+By pushing animals to grow unnaturally fast, we sacrifice safety and long-term food security.

 The Global Cost